Dingledor/Dingledor.github.io/wiki/Audra.md

   <p>Audra plays guitar and sings in a band.
 She writes original music and is very talented.
 She also regularly streams live music sets to her Twitch account, "mayorofstinktown" on Twitch.</p>

   <h2>Media Tastes</h2>
   <p>Audra is known to be a fan of the interactive cinematic experience, "Heavy Rain".
-She describes this game as her "comfy place" and has a major crush on the character "Normal James".
+She describes this game as her "comfy place" and has a major crush on the character Norman Jayden.
 To symbolize her commitment to this game, she wears a metal origami pendant</p>
   <p>She also enjoys the music of Weezer.
 Ooo wee ooo.</p>
   <p>Audra is the operator of the enigmatic YouTube channel "KingdomHeartsLPfan128".
 It's full of very funny garbage.
 High concept, low quality.
 Love it.</p>